mawillcockson/mw_url_shortener/docs/plan.md

     - the interface would have to raise custom errors, and an interface handler would have to be added to convert them, but it would be worth it, probably
+- improve error handling and messages of cli in both `json` and `text` output styles (`json` currently outputs not messages, in the hopes that any tools that use it will fail, even if they're not watching for the exit code, making debugging harder)